Colin Ward: Ward on education

-Housing
+Ward on housing

-In his 1976 book Housing: An Anarchist Approach, see below under 'Bibliography', Ward criticized slum clearances, the municipalization programs created by the Labour Party and the private landlord housing model.
-He advocated for an anarchist model of housing, citing squatting and housing cooperatives from Third World countries as a model for the anarchist movement.
+In his 1976 book Housing: An Anarchist Approach, Ward criticized slum clearances, the municipalization programmes created by the Labour Party and the private landlord housing model.
+(Note: Jacobs 2025 documented that Freedom Press republished Housing: An anarchist approach (Ward 1976) with a postscript in 1983 (Ward 1983).)
+He advocated for an anarchist model of housing, citing squatting and housing co-operatives from Third World countries as a model for the anarchist movement.